MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/installing-the-biztalk-adapter-pack-2016.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Installing the BizTalk Adapter Pack 2016
+# Install the BizTalk Adapter Pack 2016
 Install the [!INCLUDE[adapterpacknoversion](../includes/adapterpacknoversion-md.md)] in the following two ways:

 -   **In interactive mode**: Run the setup wizard